You are here

-Dr. Martin Luther King, Jr. dreamed of a world with equality for all.
-Today, his dream lives on at the Martin Luther King, Jr. Memorial in Washington, DC.
-Open to the public, the newest memorial on the National Mall is the first to honor a non-president and the first to honor a man of color.
-The memorial was designed as a lasting tribute to Dr. King’s legacy and will forever serve as a monument to the freedom, opportunity and justice for which he stood.
+Dr. Martin Luther King, Jr. was one of the most prominent leaders of the civil rights movement in the 1960s, becoming an icon through his incredible speeches and his use of nonviolent resistance.
+He led the famous March on Washington in 1963, where he gave his legendary “I Have a Dream” speech on the steps of the Lincoln Memorial.
+Opened to the public in 2011, the memorial is the fourth in Washington, DC to honor a non-president and the first to honor a man of color.
+The site was designed as a lasting tribute to Dr. King’s legacy and will forever serve as a monument to the freedom, opportunity and justice for which he stood.

 The most convenient way to reach the Martin Luther King, Jr. Memorial is by Metrobus or Metro.
 If traveling by bus, use the 32, 34 or 36 Metrobus routes.
 The closest Metro stop is Smithsonian, on the Orange, Blue and Silver lines.
 Of course, the memorial is in very close proximity to the other memorials surrounding the Tidal Basin.

 The Martin Luther King, Jr. Memorial is open 24 hours a day, 7 days a week.
 There is no fee to visit.
 National Park Service rangers are on site to answer questions from 9:30 a.m. to 10 p.m. daily.
 Interpretive programs are available throughout the day and upon request.

 The centerpiece of the memorial is a 30-foot statue of Dr. King, featuring his likeness carved into the Stone of Hope, which emerges powerfully from two large boulders, known as the Mountain of Despair.
 Together, they represent soul-stirring words from Dr. King’s “I Have a Dream” speech.
 Text from this speech is cut sharply into the rock of the Stone: “Out of the mountain of despair, a stone of hope.”